-Latrina L. Denson, the Assistant Dean of Students, coordinates all Diversity and Inclusion programmatic initiatives for students, in addition to other administrative initiatives under the Dean of Students Office.
-Latrina has served as an educator and administrator in higher education for 19 years.
+Latrina L. Denson, Associate Dean of Students for Community and Inclusion, coordinates all diversity and inclusion programmatic initiatives for students, in addition to other administrative initiatives under the Division of Student Life.
+Denson has served as an educator and administrator in higher education for two decades.
 She earned a B.S. in psychology with a minor in vocal performance from the University of Louisiana at Monroe in 1994.
 In 1997, Denson received her M.Ed. in community counseling from the University of Louisiana at Monroe.

 After completing her master‘s, she worked at Albion College as assistant director for residence life/wellness education coordinator, associate director for campus programs and organizations, and associate director for multicultural affairs and first-year experience.
 From 2003 to 2007, she was served as program coordinator for multicultural and leadership programs at the University of Illinois at Urbana-Champaign while pursuing a master‘s in higher education administration.